MicrosoftDocs/defender-docs/defender-endpoint/tamperprotection-macos.md

 - `tamper_protection` is the *effective* mode.
 If this mode is the mode you intended to use, then you're all set.
 - `configuration_source` indicates how Tamper Protection enforcement level is set.
 It must match how you configured tamper protection.
 (If you set its mode through a managed profile, and `configuration_source` shows something different, then you most probably misconfigured your profile.)
   - `mdm` - it's configured through a managed profile.
-Only a global admin can change it with an update to the profile!
+Only a Global Administrator can change it with an update to the profile!
   - `local` - it's configured with `mdatp config` command
   - `portal` - default enforcement level set in Security Portal
   - `defaults` - not configured, the default mode is used